obtener-orientacion-y-altitud-ahrs-con-imu-9dof-y-rtimulib-arduino

 }

-When we have finished the process, we press the ‘Y’ key so that the recorded values are saved in the EEPROM.
+When we have finished the process, press the ‘Y’ key so that the recorded values are saved in the EEPROM.
 This way they will be available even if we restart or disconnect Arduino.

-Get measurements
+Get Measurements

 #include <Wire.h>